CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ### Task 4: Create an Azure Virtual Desktop workspace

+In this task, you will create an Azure Virtual Desktop workspace and register the required application groups to make them available to users.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces (1)**.

 1. On the **Azure Virtual Desktop \| Workspaces** page, select **+ Create (2)**.